LinkUpStudioOld/template-repository/.github/PROCESS_WORKFLOW.md

-[!!!][You can use one of two workflows that shared below. **Workflow 1** is for projects that should be developed as quickly as possible, it doesn't care about quality, release happens few times a week. **Workflow 2** is for stable projects, each release should be tested before merge into main.]
+[!!!][You can use one of two workflows that shared below. **Workflow 1** is for projects that should be developed as quickly as possible, it doesn't care about quality, release happens few times a week. **Workflow 2** is for stable projects, each release should be tested before merge into main.
+Remove this comment after project init]

 # Workflow 1
 ![Git Workflows-workflow without develop branch drawio (1)](https://github.com/LinkUpStudioOld/template-repository/assets/7302777/49c48fa4-5e47-4ba5-95eb-59330b5b56bc)